pdadial/pyComm/README.md

 `git clone https://github.com/prateeksd/pyComm`

 ## Acknowledgement
-This project was part of the course Digital Communication 4, taught by [dchutchings](https://github.com/dchutchings) of University of Glasgow
+This project was part of the course Digital Communication, taught by [dchutchings](https://github.com/dchutchings) of University of Glasgow